 What is the best booster seat to buy?

 There are many brands and style options to choose from when buying a booster seat, and some high chairs even convert to boosters.
 Boosters lack the security of a five-point harness that high chairs provide, so it’s important not to make the switch until you feel your little one is ready.
-For her safety, you can find a model that has a strap for her body, as well as one that straps to the chair, which will prevent sliding.
+For their safety, you can find a model that has a strap for their body, as well as one that straps to the chair, which will prevent sliding.
 It’s also important to make sure the booster is compatible with your dining set, since some seats only safely attach to dining chairs that do not have cushions.
-Lastly, the seat should be low enough when pulled up to the table to give Baby some leg room, otherwise, you may end up dealing with the same isolation-induced tantrums as when she felt too far away in her high chair.
+Lastly, the seat should be low enough when pulled up to the table to give Baby some leg room, otherwise, you may end up dealing with the same isolation-induced tantrums as when they felt too far away in their high chair.